 Water, sanitation and hygiene

 DRC/DDG promotes an innovative community-based approach that empowers communities through needs assessments and the construction and maintenance of water, sanitation and hygiene infrastructures.
 Communities are directly involved and materials and tools are purchased locally to ensure a viable and sustainable intervention.

-DRC/DDG aims to assist at-risk youths, especially refugees, with vocational training and starting kits for the development of Income-Generating Activities.
+DRC/DDG aims to assist youth at risk, especially refugees, with vocational training and starting kits for the development of Income-Generating Activities.

 As a long-term approach, and to address root causes of conflict and displacement, DRC/DDG promotes social cohesion through sensitisations and trainings involving host communities, refugees and local authorities.

-DRC/DDG also works jointly with local and government authorities in Burkina Faso to reinforce their capacities to respond to populations’ needs in all sectors, for a more durable intervention.
+DRC/DDG also works together with local and government authorities in Burkina Faso to reinforce their capacities to respond to the needs of populations in all sectors, and for a more durable intervention.

 Border Security Management (BSM)

 Since 2014, DRC/DDG has been implementing a BSM Programme in Liptako-Gourma, a border region encompassing parts of Mali, Burkina Faso and Niger.
 Activities aim to build trust and promote dialogue and information exchanging between communities, authorities, and security forces across borders.
 DRC/DDG also strengthens the capacities of the border authorities through training and the provision of equipment and infrastructures.
 Communities are also trained in conflict management and risks related to arms and explosive devices.